Key Takeaways

 - 4Irrigation season increases mosquito populations throughout the Treasure Valley

-- 5Maintain quarterly professional treatment ($119/quarter) for continuous protection with free re-service guarantee
+- 5Consistent quarterly professional treatment provides continuous protection during peak months

 Understanding Peak Pest Season in Boise